Digi-Key/digikey-kicad-library/README.md

 Library metadata will be updated regularly and symbols for parts which may not be readily available will have its corresponding status appended to each symbol name.

 ## Installation
-For instructions on how to install please see this Digi-Key TechForum post.
+For instructions on how to install/import please see this Digi-Key TechForum post:

 [Importing the Digi-Key KiCad Library into KiCad 5.0.0+](https://forum.digikey.com/t/importing-the-digi-key-kicad-library-into-kicad-5-0-0/4075)